przemyslawbak/OHLC_Candlestick_Patterns/README.md

 The project was created due to the lack of a similar library for C#.
 It was preceded by the research for algorithmic formulas for individual OHLC patterns.
 As a result, you can test the OHLC candlestick list for:
 - 37 bullish and 37 bearish OHLC price action patterns,
-- 9 bullish, 9 bearish and additionally 2 continuation classic formations.
+- 9 bullish, 9 bearish and additionally 2 continuation classic formations,
+- 6 bullish, 6 bearish fibonacci patterns.

 A list of patterns, formations and an example of use can be found below.